Horowitz report spotlights little-known FBI agent's role in Russia probe, Flynn case

 Among the unsubstantiated claims in the dossier: that ex-Trump lawyer Michael Cohen traveled to Prague to conspire with Russian hackers; that the Trump campaign was paying hackers working out of a nonexistent Russian consulate in Miami; that a lurid blackmail tape of Trump existed and might be in Russian possession; and that Page was bribed with a 19 percent share in a Russian company.

-The FBI did not respond to a request for comment for this report.
+The FBI declined Fox News' request for comment late Friday.

 Wilson Miller contributed to this report.